balajiat2106/LandRemark/README.md

     - As a User, I can see their current location on the map
-    - As a User, I can save a short note at their current location .
-As a User, I can see notes that they have saved at the location they were saved on the map
+    - As a User, I can save a short note at their current location
     - As a User, I can see the location, text, and user-name of notes other users have saved
     - As a User, I have the ability to search for a note based on contained text or user-name
+    - As a User, I can see notes that they have saved at the location they were saved on the map

 # Implicit Requirements

-    - User should be able to identify notes saved by him and others by a distinguished marker.
+    - Swapper UI facilitated
+    - All the notes are persisted in the backend
+    - User active/inactive status can be managed
-    - The current location may be shown with a unique marker.
+    - The current location may be shown with a unique marker
-    - Re-center button is available to get the user back to the current location, in case if the user navigates to other location.
     - Taken care of admin role and provided implementation for user management
-    - User active/inactive status can be managed
+    - User should be able to identify notes saved by him and others by a distinguished marker
-    - Since the requirements involve multiple users, a screen to provide their username (or login credentials) should be given.
+    - Since the requirements involve multiple users, a screen to provide their username (or login credentials) should be given
-    - All the notes are persisted in the backend.
-    - Swapper UI facilitated
+    - Re-center button is available to get the user back to the current location, in case if the user navigates to other location

 # Effort